How are UK interior design trends influenced by other countries?

-Mix vintage pieces with new pieces and strew your home with your favourite art prints for that sleek French style.
+Mix vintage pieces with new pieces and strew your home with your favorite art prints for that sleek French style.

 Enter Pinterest and you’ll be bombarded with swathes of Scandi interior style design inspo, with its simple clean lines and functional elegance.
 The long-lasting popularity of Ikea is a testament to how loved this type of design is in the UK, and you’ll easily find its influence in many homes (and trendy offices) around the country.

 The Danish design trend ‘hygge’ has also taken our design industry by storm.
-This concept is all about creating a feeling of joy and cosiness, which offers a perfect retreat from our long British winters!
-You can achieve hygge vibes with the use of ambient lighting, spa-like bathrooms and neutral colours.
+This concept is all about creating a feeling of joy and coziness, which offers a perfect retreat from our long British winters!
+You can achieve hygge vibes with the use of ambient lighting, spa-like bathrooms and neutral colors.

 Japanese design revolves around the approach of ‘less is more’.
 And in recent years, this is a philosophy that has greatly influenced British homeowners as well, with many people choosing to opt for fewer and simpler pieces to decorate their homes.

 The best part?
 This is the easiest global design approach to adopt in your own home.
 Create a minimalist home simply by decluttering.
 As Marie Kondo so wisely states, that which does not ‘spark joy’ should be given away or disposed of (in an eco-friendly manner, of course).

 (Tip: Nail Japanese minimalism by opting for lighter colors on your walls to create an open and airy space.)